ooni/probe-cli/docs/design/dd-003-step-by-step.md

 A semi-orthogonal aspect is that we would also like to include in collected measurements the underlying raw syscall or library errors that occurred.
 That would be, e.g., getaddrinfo's return code or the Rcode of DNS response messages or the syscall error returned by a Read call.
+By adding this information, we would give who analyzes the data extra bits to evaluate the correctnes of a measurement.

 ### Go Stdlib